luau/UniversalSynSaveInstance/README.md

 # TO-DOs:

+- [ ] !!!
+Custom fallback Decompiler for ModuleScripts using require and then iterating through it, gathering all info about functions using [getupvals/getprotos/getconsts][Debug], converting all DataTypes using tostring or Descriptors, and then perhaps converting to JSON.
+(Make use of op-codes from Dex?) !!!
+- [ ] Check out varios Leaked Executors (Especially their Init / Lua scripts) to expand knowledge on the whole subject of saveinstance
 - [x] Add `continue` where needed
 - [ ] Add Documentation similar to [KRNL Docs] or [Synapse X Docs] / [Synapse X Docs Old]
 - [x] ~~Add fallback function for appendfile (whether through storing current xml as string or with use of readfile)~~ Removed Appendfile entirely